FOUNDATION PROFILE

 MISSION STATEMENT

-The Counselors of Real Estate Foundation supports projects of social, community, and/or educational benefit which contain a meaningful connection to real estate and knowledge sharing, while enhancing the profiles of real estate counseling, the CRE credential, and The Counselors of Real Estate worldwide.
+The Counselors of Real Estate Foundation supports projects that benefit positive social, community, and educational efforts that feature a meaningful connection to real estate and knowledge sharing, while enhancing the ability of The Counselors of Real Estate® to help others and give back to communities - worldwide.

 GRANT PARAMETERS